Limin-Jiang/ImmuSeeker/README.md

 This file includes the reads utilized for HLA detection purposes.

 ## Additional information

 This project also encompasses an analysis of HLA diversity alongside a Contrastive Neural Network-based comparison of HLA haplotype groups.
-The code implementations and sample datasets are stored within the directory labeled "Example_Analysis_CL_and_diversity.
+The code implementations and sample datasets are stored within the directory labeled "Example_Analysis_CL_and_diversity."

 ## Contact